mlb2251/stitch-artifact/README.md

 In the paper we provide means and standard deviations across many seeds - in particular we ran it with 50 seeds.
 To recreate this you can repeat the above procedure but replacing `export NUM_SEEDS=1` with `export NUM_SEEDS=50` or whatever number of repetitions is desired.

-- Runtime requirement: 2 min * NUM_SEEDS (i.e. varies from 6 min to 100 min).
+- Runtime requirement: 3 min * NUM_SEEDS (i.e. ranges from 9 min to 150 min).
 - Memory requirement: 1 GB (expected peak at around 800MB).
 - Expected output: Full expected output logs for 3 seeds and 50 seeds are given in `experiments/make-claim-2-3.log` and `experiments/make-claim-2-50.log` respectively. **todo make the log for -50**
 - Comments: